 Since 1971, more than 900 agents have been evaluated, of which more than 400 have been identified as carcinogenic, probably carcinogenic, or possibly carcinogenic to humans.

-Now available: Monographs in PDF - Volume 106: Trichloroethylene, Tetrachloroethylene and Some Other Chlorinated Agents
+Now available: Volume 106 - Trichloroethylene, Tetrachloroethylene, and Some Other Chlorinated Agents

 25 June 2012 Volume 100 compiles information on tumour sites and mechanisms of carcinogenesis.
 About half of the agents classified in Group 1 were last reviewed more than 20 years ago, before mechanistic studies became prominent in evaluations of carcinogenicity.
 In addition, more recent epidemiological studies and animal cancer bioassays have demonstrated that many cancer hazards reported in earlier studies were later observed in other organs or through different exposure scenarios.
 Available at WHO Press